Turducken: Historical predecessors

 The following for instance, is Talleyrand's fanciful and somewhat roundabout way of roasting a quail.
 On a day of "inspiration gourmande" at his hotel in the Rue Saint-Florentin, Paris, he composed the following recipe: Take a plump quail, seasoned with truffles, and made tender by having been put into champagne.
 You put it carefully inside a young Bresse chicken; then sew up the opening, and put dabs of butter all over the chicken.
 Again, you put the chicken inside a fine Berri turkey, and roast the turkey very carefully before a bright fire.
 What will be the result?
 All the juice of the turkey is absorbed by the fowl, and all the juice of the fowl in its turn by the quail.
 After two hours roasting the fowl, which in reality is composed of three fowls, is ready, and you place the steaming trinity upon a dish of fine porcelain or chiseled silver.
 Then you pull the chicken out of the turkey, and the quail out of the chicken.
 The quail?
 Is it correct to talk of the quail, when this delicious, perfumed dish is indeed too good for any name?
 You take the quail as you would some sacred relic, and serve it hot, steaming, with its aroma of truffles, after having roasted it to a golden yellow by basting it diligently with the best Gournay butter.

-In Hunan cuisine, the famed chef Liu Sanhe from Changsha invented a dish called sanceng taoji (三层套鸡), meaning "three-layer set chicken", consisting of a sparrow inside a pigeon inside a hen, along with medicinal herbs such as Gastrodia elata and wolfberries.
-He originally devised the dish to alleviate Lu Diping's ill concubine of headaches.
+In Hunan cuisine, the famed chef Liu Sanhe from Changsha invented a dish called sanceng taoji (三层套鸡 (三層套雞)), meaning "three-layer set chicken", consisting of a sparrow inside a pigeon inside a hen, along with medicinal herbs such as Gastrodia elata and wolfberries.
+He originally devised the dish to alleviate Lu Diping's ill concubine's headaches.

 The book Passion India: The Story of the Spanish Princess of Kapurthula (p.
 295) features a section that recounts a similar dish in India in the late 1800s: